 - A. Employees are subject to unannounced random drug or alcohol testing while the driver is performing safety-sensitive functions, just before the driver is to perform safety-sensitive functions, or just after the employee has ceased performing such functions.
-During overtime assignments, employees will not be subject to random drug and alcohol testing.
-1. Frequency.
-The Village shall conduct random drug testing on at least fifty percent of the average number of employees in calendar year 2003.
-The minimum annual percentage rate in succeeding years shall be determined by the rate set by the then-applicable FHWA Administrator, as published in the Federal Register (pursuant to 49 CFR Part 382 (Sec.
-384.305).
-The Village shall provide written notice to the Union within a reasonable period of time after it learns of any changes in the minimum annual percentage rate; provided, however, the Village's obligations in this sentence cannot be the basis of a grievance.
-2. The Village shall conduct random alcohol testing on at least ten (10%) percent of the average number of employees in calendar year 2003.
+During overtime assignments, employees will not be subject to random drug and alcohol testing. - 1.
+Frequency.
+The Village shall conduct random drug testing on at least fifty percent of the average number of employees each year, unless otherwise required by applicable federal regulation.
+The minimum annual percentage rate shall be determined by the rate set by the then-applicable FHWA Administrator, as published in the Federal Register (pursuant to 49 CFR Part 382 (Sec.382.3052.
+The Village shall conduct random alcohol testing on at least ten (10%) percent of the average number of employees each year, unless otherwise required by applicable federal regulation.
 The minimum annual percentage rate in succeeding years shall be determined by the rate set by the FHWA Administrator, as published in the Federal Register (pursuant to 49 CFR Part 382 (Sec.
 382.305).

+B. Selection

-The Village shall provide written notice to the Union before January of each succeeding year regarding any changes in the minimum annual percentage rate. - B. Selection 1.
-The procedure used to determine which employees are subject to random drug or alcohol testing in a given year shall ensure that each Department employee has an equal chance of being selected.
+1. The procedure used to determine which employees are subject to random drug or alcohol testing in a given year shall ensure that each Department employee has an equal chance of being selected.
 2. Should disputes arise with a bargaining unit employee regarding the random selection process, the Manager of Human Resources or other person responsible for administering the Drug and Alcohol Policy Statement for the Village shall meet with a representative of Local 150 (not a bargaining unit member) and explain the methodology used.
 3. Employees selected for random testing who are not routinely assigned to "safety-sensitive functions" shall be released from testing requirements.